MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/4-describe-non-microsoft-plugins.md

-Microsoft Security Copilot supports non-Microsoft plugins to extend Security Copilot's capabilities.
+Microsoft Copilot for Security supports non-Microsoft plugins to extend Copilot's capabilities.
 These plugins are categorized as:
 - Other
 - Websites
 - Custom